playbenny/benny_manual/docs/connections.md

 Some connections are simple - eg a midi out to a midi in, or a single audio out to a single audio in.
 Some require some degree of conversion.

 All connections get a gain/scale control, the ability to flip (invert) their values and a mute button.
 You can mute a connection by ctrl-click on the wire.
+You can adjust a connection's level by ctrl-scroll over the wire.

 Where relevant, connections have offset controls (eg to transpose a midi stream, or add to its velocity).